 To this end, Representatives will need to work together and most likely combine clauses from a number of drafts or subsequent proposals made by other Member States at the Conference.
 Representatives are strongly encouraged to undertake this process before a draft comes to the floor.
 As in the real United Nations, building support for one draft that encompasses the entire topic will be a much better use of the Representatives' time than trying to work on multiple draft resolutions, many of which will overlap.
-AMUN suggests that Representatives not contend over which draft will come to the floor, but rather caucus and compromise to determine how best to combine drafts into a coherent, whole product that all nations can accept, either through friendly amendments or through the drafting of a new all-encompassing draft.
+AMUN suggests that Representatives not contend over which draft will come to the floor, but rather caucus and compromise to determine how best to combine drafts into a coherent, whole product that all Member States can accept, either through friendly amendments or through the drafting of a new all-encompassing draft.
+Rapporteurs are available in GA and ECOSOC committees to assist with this process.

-After a draft receives the requisite 25 percent sponsorship, two copies of it must be brought to the Rapporteur for approval.
-Once an approved draft is made available by Delegate Services in sufficient quantity for all delegations, the Dais Staff will announce that the draft has become available for discussion on the floor.
+After a draft receives the requisite sponsorship, two copies of it must be brought to the Dais for approval.
+Once an approved draft is printed and distributed by Delegate Services in sufficient quantity for all delegations, the Dais Staff will announce that the draft has become available for discussion on the floor.